prashant-newway/Etl-data-pipeline-pyspark-aws/readme.md

 33. logger response is in json . could be better formated .
 34. reading from s3
 35. agree upon on csv file so no unwanted files or we can trim later

+downloading from s3

+Get a list of all files in the local directory
+Filter only csv files and creating absolute paths.

+------------spark will be required for huge loads of data. here it is very tiny

+---- so much processing before reaching spark transformation

+schema validation
+--------con---could be done - handling additional columns , maybe join together in one extra column setting null for missing values or columns , depends on the use case.

+------con---- could be done for extra or less column files -> currently in error may be processed later on.